Wang Theatre, Citi Performing Arts Center :: Boston, MA

 “They do what they say they’re going to do.
 The way they wire and install the product is fantastic... the consultants who hire BL&S actually talk about that!
 BL&S is detail-oriented and they’re one of the best to have on a work site.”

 The Sisters of Charity in Wellesley, MA have a senior housing complex for retired nuns.
-Architects Meyer & Meyer of Boston asked BL&S to design a sound system for the complex’s chapel.
+Architects Meyer & Meyer of Boston asked Boston Light & Sound® (BL&S) to design a sound system for the complex’s chapel.
 BL&S transformed a traditional rectangular chapel into a more intimate space by bringing the altar area into the seating area with fan-shaped seating, as with a thrust stage.
 BL&S recommended a system that covers the seating areas with clear, intelligible sound without creating feedback from microphones in the sound field.
 The careful selection and positioning of loudspeakers along with system tuning gave the clients the optimal sound quality and visual appearance.

 Rave reviews from the congregation